-For sites with on-site septic systems, show the location of the septic tanks, routing of sewer pipes, primary drain field, and reserve drain field areas.
+For sites with onsite septic systems, show the location of the septic tanks, routing of sewer pipes, primary drain field, and reserve drain field areas.
 The location of septic system elements must be identical to the location approved by the Seattle - King County Public Health Department septic design application.
-If the site plan does not match the approved septic application, a revised septic design application approval from Public Health will be required before the shoreline permit review can begin.
+If the site plan does not match the approved septic application, a revised septic design application approval from Public Health will be required.